NoharOSP/Perfect_Works_Build/README.md

 - Apply a patch or the patches using xdelta.
 Make sure you are applying them to an unpatched ROM of the original game.
 - If there are warnings when applying the patches, turn off checksum validation.

+The patches provided are as follows:

+- all_50_exp_gold - Applies all patches besides story mode.
+1.5x exp and gold are used.
+- all_100_exp_gold - Applies all patches besides story mode.
+2x exp and gold are used.
+- all_50_exp_gold_no_gfx - Applies all patches besides story mode and the graphical settings.
+1.5x exp and gold are used.
+- all_100_exp_gold_no_gfx - Applies all patches besides story mode and the graphical settings.
+2x exp and gold are used.
+- bug_fixes - Only bug fixes are applied.
+- story_mode - Applies story mode.
+- story_mode_script - Applies story mode and the script changes.

 WARNING: When a ROM has been made, do not resume progress by loading a save state.
 As a different ROM is being used, the game will crash due to the changing of data positions.
 To resume a playthrough, load a hard save.

 ## Completion stats